MJae/OdinPrj/README.md

 This is MJae's nth git project!

+## Dat 15: 2020 August 11
+Almost done with the calculator

+## Day 14: 2020 August 10
+A birthday

+## Day 13: 2020 August 09
+A bit of progress on the calculator

+## Day 12: 2020 August 08
+Completely forgot

 ## Day 11: 2020 August 07
 Added in a solution for the problem in the JS Drum Kit: replace the tink.wav file with a longer one.
 Provided by Eduardo06sp from The Odin Project forums.
-Thread: [https://forum.theodinproject.com/t/js-drum-kit-the-tink-is-bugged-i-cant-get-it-to-play/55076](https://forum.theodinproject.com/t/js-drum-kit-the-tink-is-bugged-i-cant-get-it-to-play/55076)
+[Thread](https://forum.theodinproject.com/t/js-drum-kit-the-tink-is-bugged-i-cant-get-it-to-play/55076)

 Started the calculator project.